Links to Other Web Pages With Guidance About Briefings

 - Briefing Guide, U.S. Army Sergeants Major Academy.

-- Effective Presentations, U.S. Army Corps of Engineers.
+- Effective Army Breifings.

 - Tongue and Quill, Air Force guidance about speaking and writing.